devanshipatel444/PLC-Programming/README.md

 ![image](https://user-images.githubusercontent.com/122767601/213376086-208d3b24-f744-4ef7-a0d3-46b66a6131c3.png)

-Overall, PLC programming, though really does not have anything to do with pyhton, java and "real" coding, it have me a real life insight on projects.
-I was able to research and use input and output buts, timers and some elements from electricity.
+Overall, PLC programming, have me a real life insight on projects and allowed me to try something new.
+I was able to research and use input and output bits, timers and some elements from electricity.
 It really taught me how much thinking goes into everything.
 Even a simple traffic light intersection that we tend to overlook has so much thinking into it.
 You are constantly thinking about different use cases and conditions.
 I was able to open my mind into programming in a very practical and realisitic way.